mui/toolpad/CONTRIBUTING.md

    # add --prerelease if necessary
    yarn release:docker
    ```
-   This command will retag the Docker image of the release commit in `master` to the version being released and also to "latest", and push those new tags.
+   This command runs a Github action that retags the Docker image of the release commit in `master` to the version being released and also to "latest", and pushes those new tags.
 During the release, no new Docker images are created.

 1. Create a new Github release.
 Use `<version number>` as the tag and `<commit of merged PR>` as the target.
 Use the cleaned changelog as the body and the `<version number>` as the title.
 Mark as prerelease if necessary.